samaraqlan-G/staircase-pointcloud-segmentation-/README.md

-# Robust Treadable Surface Segmentation of a
+# Geometric Segmentation of Steppable Surfaces in
-Simulated 4-Step Staircase Point Cloud Using
+Simulated LiDAR Staircase Point Clouds: A
-RANSAC, PCA-Normal Analysis, and DBSCAN **.
+Comparative Evaluation for Stair-Climbing Robot Perception**.

 This repository accompanies a short IEEE-format paper and a runnable Jupyter notebook.
 Everything is dependency-light (NumPy + scikit-learn); Open3D is